Zahed75/backendtask/README.md

 # Welcome Backend-focused Product Exercise

 ```
-TIMEBOX:    2-3 hours max.
+TIMEBOX:    2days.
 We mean it!
 Set at timer and hard-stop at 3 hours ⏱
 LANGUAGES:  Python, Javascript, SQL
 FRAMEWORKS: Django, Flask, NodeJS, etc (Exercise B can be pure SQL)
 TESTS:      nice to have, but not mandatory